Frettens Banner Image

 How does share of freehold work?

-Those who own the freehold, but don’t want to take on extra work can appoint a managing agent to deal with the maintenance, for example, if the other leaseholders agree to this.
+Those who own the freehold, but don’t want to take on extra work can appoint a managing agent to deal with these responsibilities.
+Leases often provide that such managing agent costs are to be paid for by the owners between them.

 Share of freehold vs leasehold

-The difference between the share of freehold and leasehold is that someone that owns the leasehold (also known as the leaseholder) only leases their flat (for a fixed period of time).
+The difference between a share of freehold property and just a leasehold is that someone that owns just the leasehold (also known as the leaseholder) only leases their flat (for a fixed period of time) and has no say in relation to the building in general.

-If you own a share of the freehold, you have a say in how the property is ran.
+If you own a share of the freehold, you have a say in how the property is managed.
 If you only own the leasehold, you don’t and answer to the landlord/freeholder.

 Do I need to extend lease with a share of freehold?

-If you own a share of the freehold, you will still own the leasehold– meaning you will still have to extend your lease if you need/want to.
+If you own a share of the freehold, you will still own a leasehold flat – meaning you will still have to extend your lease in order to satisfy a future buyer or mortgage lender for when you want to sell or re-mortgage the flat.

 Read more about lease extensions in our dedicated article here.